 Leaders participate in the following core elements as part of the program:

-Monthly Virtual Video Calls These live virtual sessions are the primary form of collective engagement.
+Weekly Virtual Video Calls These live virtual sessions are the primary form of collective engagement.
 These connections, an average of four times monthly, offer a mix of new content (conversations with experts, introductions to leadership frameworks, skill-building, etc.) and interactive, small-group work in breakout rooms.

 Individualized Leadership Coaching Each Leader is paired with a coach to help them gain self-awareness, clarify goals, brainstorm ideas, achieve their development objectives, and unlock their potential.